A Note about Weyl Equidistribution Theorem: Proof of the Main Theorem

 by the definition of $B_{T,\eps}$, the remark on the weak convergence of $\pi_*\sigma_T^S$.
-Thus for all $T$ large enough equation (\ref{both}) will hold.
+Thus for all $T$ large enough equation (\ref{both}) holds.
 To use the weak convergence in (\ref{one}), we still need to verify that:

+for an appropriate family of $\eps$'s that converge to $0$.
+Since $\tilde m_S\leq C_2m_S$, this will show the same for $\tilde m_S$ which is sufficient to apply the weak convergence in (\ref{one}).